otaodev/opentelemetrytracer/README.md

 # opentelemetrytracer
-A basic use for the opentelemetry tracer in php applications absed in symfony framework
+A basic use for the opentelemetry tracer in php applications based in symfony framework

 ## Instalation